 Is your mouth in severe pain?
 Do you have teeth that have been damaged or knocked out in an accident?
 These are all examples of dental emergencies, and you need to have them dealt with as soon as possible if you want to find relief and protect your overall health.
 When you need urgent dental care, call our Plano dental office immediately to schedule an appointment with Dr. Hardin, our trusted emergency dentist in Plano, TX; the sooner you act, the sooner you can say goodbye to your pain.

-Why Choose Westpark Village Dental of Plano for Emergency Dentistry?
+Why Choose Westpark Village Dental Care for Emergency Dentistry?

 How We Treat Dental Emergencies